lmb2298/ece4534-rover-final/README.md

-# ece4534-rover-final
+# ece4534-simple-code-repo
-Final code for the rover in ECE 4534.
+Team 18's solution for the Simple Code Example